dbos-inc/dbos-docs/docs/getting-started/quickstart-cloud.md

 :::

 ### Provisioning a Database Instance

 Next, let's provision a Postgres database instance your applications can connect to!
 You should choose a database name and an administrator username and password for your database instance.
 Both the database instance name and the administrator username must contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).
+The database instance name must be between 3 and 30 characters.
 Run this command (it should take ~5 minutes to provision):

 ```